mvolkmann/blog/src/raycast.md

 To toggle the display of this window, open Raycast, enter "fl", and select the "Toggle Floating Notes Window" command.
 I assigned the hot key hyper-n to this command.
+(I configured the hyper key using the free app Karabiner-Elements.)
 The window can also be closed by clicking the "X" in the upper-right corner or by pressing cmd-w when it has focus.